Licensed Massage Therapist

 “Thai massage has been a mainstay in my life for 10+ years after having living in the Pacific NW and Missouri.
 When I moved to Jacksonville recently, finding a Thai practitioner was high on my priority list — luckily, I found Annalisa!
 She is attentive to what your body needs, always makes sure the pressure is just right, and offers suggestions for your overall wellness — the total package of body, mind & spirit.
 I always feel great afterwards!” –Leann A., Jacksonville, FL

 I opened my massage therapy office in Jacksonville, FL in 2013.
-More recently, I have completed a certification in Therapeutic Hand & Foot Reflexology from the Academy of Ancient Reflexology (2017), received training to become a certified Yomassage therapist (2019), and become a yoga teacher (RYT200) through training at Discovery Yoga Center (2019.)
+More recently, I have completed a certification in Therapeutic Hand & Foot Reflexology from the Academy of Ancient Reflexology (2017), received training to become a certified Yomassage therapist (2019), and become a yoga teacher with 200hr training at Discovery Yoga Center (2019) and 300hr training through Heart & Bones Yoga (2021.)

 Other fun facts: I have an English degree from the University of Florida.
 After having lived in Tampa and Gainesville for significant portions of my life, I’ve been in Jacksonville since 2011, where I live with my husband and our four cats.
 In my off time, you can find me enjoying books, classic rock music, crossword puzzles, and trivia games.